aritronath/iMIRAGE/README.md

 Additionally, the "K"" or number of cross-validation iterations can be set using *folds*, which set at 10 by default.

-Here, we perform a 10-fold cross-validation analysis using the entire GA training datasets using KNN method.
+Here, we perform a 10-fold cross-validation analysis using the entire GA training data sets using KNN method.
 We perform the analysis with both the processed and unprocessed GA protein-coding data for comparison

 ``` {r results="hide"}
 #Unprocessed training data